veandco/git-ez/README.md

 # git-ez

 This is a simple Git commit tool that uses Emoji!
+Currently only supports the Linux platform.

 ## Build